avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/HA/README.md

 High availability clusters are groups of servers that support business-critical applications.
 Applications are run on a primary server and in the event of a failure, application operation is moved to secondary server(s) where they continue to operate.

 ## Why
 To reduce interruptions and downtime, it is essential to be ready for unexpected events that can bring down servers.
 At times, emergencies will bring down even the most robust, reliable software and systems.
 Highly available systems minimize the impact of these events, and can often recover automatically from component or even server failures.
-To know more about [HA](https://avinetworks.com/glossary/high-availability/).
+[Click Here](https://avinetworks.com/glossary/high-availability/), to know more about HA.
 ## Conclusion
 ***